Minerals: The Earth Inside Us

-Food high in sodium: Table salt, all processed foods (sausages, ham, bacon, processed cheese, frozen pizzas), most of the commercial breads, canned soups and vegetables, artichoke, asparagus.
+The food high in sodium: Table salt, all processed foods (sausages, ham, bacon, processed cheese, frozen pizzas), most of the commercial bread, canned soups and vegetables, artichoke, asparagus.

 RDA: Daily servings of salt should be approximately 0.75 g (750 mg of Na) up to 1.5 g (1500 mg of Na), for healthy individuals.
 Consumption levels of sodium in sensitive populations should be minimal, not exceeding 1300 mg (1.3 g) per day.
 It includes adults over 50, patients with chronic kidney and cardiovascular diseases, and similar conditions.

 Too much sodium retains fluid in the body thus increasing the blood volume which can cause a rise in high blood pressure.
 This can be particularly harmful to patients with chronic kidney and/or hearth conditions.
 Cutting down an excessive salt intake will significantly reduce high blood pressure.

 Sodium deficiency: Symptoms may include weakness, nausea, and exhaustion as a result of rapid fluid loss, and can be compensated with intravenous fluids (electrolytes) to prevent more serious conditions.